cloudfoundry-community/bosh-softlayer-tools/docs/new_softlayer_cpi_summary.md

   * cloud_properties [Hash, optional]: Describes any IaaS-specific properties for the network.
 Default is {} (empty Hash).

-sample manifest of dynamic network for softlayer cpi:
+sample manifest of dynamic network for legacy softlayer cpi:
 ```yaml
 networks
 - name: dynamic